-- 1. Provide the City's expectations for the quality and appearance of new development; - 2.
-Ensure high quality design through the use of design requirements including architectural components, building features, exterior materials and colors, desirable design elements, and detailing; - 3.
-Feature appropriate levels of building articulation, transparency, and design elements; - 4.
-Limit undesirable design elements and promote desirable design elements; - 5.
-Screen loading and delivery areas and mechanical use areas, including those on roofs: - 6.
-Encourage ground floor activity and pedestrian friendly design for pedestrian comfort and activity; long expanses of inactivity are strongly discouraged; and

-7. Require standards for building design that are appropriate to context and location.
+- Provide the City's expectations for the quality and appearance of new development; - 2.
+Ensure high quality design through the use of design requirements including architectural components, building features, exterior materials and colors, desirable design elements, and detailing; - Feature appropriate levels of building articulation, transparency, and design elements; - 4.
+Screen loading and delivery areas and mechanical use areas, including those on roofs; - Encourage ground floor activity and pedestrian friendly design for pedestrian comfort and activity; long expanses of inactivity are strongly discouraged; and - 6.
+Require standards for building design that are appropriate to context and location.